RoadsideThoughts

 Miscellaneous References and Mentions

-While our initial data about Quantico came from various goverment sources (GNIS, US Census, FIPS), we also found mention of Quantico in various books, maps and other sources.
-When we find a mention, a fact or snippet, we add that information to our Gazetter.
+While our initial information about Quantico came from various goverment sources (GNIS, US Census, FIPS), we also found mention of Quantico in various books, maps and other sources.

 We've created the following list to keep track of the sources that proved useful in adding to our knowledge about Quantico.
 We hope that they will be useful to you.